-Example Two - A customer bought one of your products in store and had a negative experience.
-The customer submits a letter of complaint to your head office.
+Example Two - A customer had a negative experience with a product they purchased from your store.
+They submit a letter of complaint to your head office.

-Customer feedback is highly valuable to improve your products and services.
-However, once the complaint has been resolved, there may not be any need for your business to retain their personal data in your record of the complaint.
+Customer feedback is highly valuable for improving products and services.
+However, once any complaints are resolved, there may not be a need for you to retain their personal data in your record of the complaint.